-It is clear from this analysis that the bottleneck resource to schedule is the set of server threads on a server, i.e., the collection of concurrent jobs that a server can serve.
-Our scheduling problem can then be formulated as follows: Given the total number of concurrent
+The service capacity of most P2P servers is limited by user-defined bandwidth usage and concurrent server thread upper bounds.
+It is clear that the bottleneck resource we want to schedule is the number of server threads on a server, i.e., the number of concurrent jobs that a server can serve.
+Thus, our scheduling problem can be formulated as following: Given the total number of concurrent jobs that a server can take, how should we schedule the incoming jobs so that their mean response time is minimized?

-3Each of our servers is a dual 1 GHz Pentium III machine with 1 GB RAM and two 30GB IDE disks running Red Hat Linux 7.3.
+3Each of our servers is a dual 1 GHz Pentinum III machine with 1 GB RAM and two 30GB IDE disks running Red Hat Linux 7.3.